mattwar/Kusto.Toolkit/README.md

 1. ServerSymbolLoader -- loads symbols from a Kusto server using admin commands.
 2. FileSymbolLoader -- loads and saves symbols into a file based symbol store.
-3. CachedServerSymbolLoader -- loads symbols from file based cache or kusto server when not found locally.
+3. CachedSymbolLoader -- loads symbols from file based cache or kusto server when not found locally.

 ## SymbolResolver
 Use the SymbolResolver class along with a SymbolLoader to load schema for cluster/database references in queries.

 #### Discover databases available in a cluster
 ```csharp